isaac-sim/IsaacLab/docs/source/setup/developer.rst

 Setting up Visual Studio Code
 -----------------------------

+The following is only applicable for Isaac Sim installed via the Omniverse Launcher.
 The ``Isaac Lab`` repository includes the VSCode settings to easily allow setting up your development environment.
 These are included in the ``.vscode`` directory and include the following files: